hodgestar/ao2pyv/README.rst

   --help               Show this message and exit.

 Commands:

-  sink.json           Output results to a file. source.archive-org  Search archive.org for a query and return a... source.json         Return results from a JSON file. transform.ao2pyv    Transform a video result from archive.org to... transform.none      Transform a video result not at all.
+  :sink.json:           Output results to a file.
+  :source.archive-org:  Search archive.org for a query and return a...
+  :source.json:         Return results from a JSON file.
+  :transform.ao2pyv:    Transform a video result from archive.org to...
+  :transform.none:      Transform a video result not at all.